skypjack/entt/docs/md/core.md

 This feature, in addition to allowing the choice of a size that best suits the needs of an application, also offers the possibility of forcing dynamic creation of objects during construction.<br/>
-In other terms, if the size is 0, `any` avoids the use of any optimization and always dynamically allocates objects (except for aliasing cases).
+In other terms, if the size is 0, `any` suppresses the small buffer optimization and always dynamically allocates objects (except for aliasing cases).

-Note that the size of the internal storage as well as the alignment requirements are directly part of the type and therefore contribute to define different types that won't be able to interoperate with each other.

 ## Alignment requirement

 The alignment requirement is optional and by default the most stringent (the largest) for any object whose size is at most equal to the one provided.<br/>
-The `basic_any` class template inspects the alignment requirements in each case, even when not provided and may decide not to use the small buffer optimization in order to meet them.

-The alignment requirement is provided as an optional second parameter following the desired size for the internal storage:
+It's provided as an optional second parameter following the desired size for the internal storage:

 ```cpp
 using my_any = entt::basic_any<sizeof(double[4]), alignof(double[4])>;
 ```

-Note that the alignment requirements as well as the size of the internal storage are directly part of the type and therefore contribute to define different types that won't be able to interoperate with each other.
+The `basic_any` class template inspects the alignment requirements in each case, even when not provided and may decide not to use the small buffer optimization in order to meet them.

 # Compressed pair